 However, it’s not as strict as the no-logs policies of other VPNs I’ve tested because it does store some anonymized data (including connection attempts and successes, the country where the connection attempt was made (but not your IP address), and which version of CyberGhost you use).
 This isn’t anything to worry about because none of this info can be tied to your personal details and is only used to analyze and improve the VPN.

 However, I noticed that CyberGhost stores some of your hardware information to keep track of your simultaneous connections.
 This includes things like your screen size and the device you’re using.
 Other VPNs have found ways around this that don’t require storing this info, but it isn’t a risk to your security or privacy.
-It also states in its policy that it reserves the right to share the data you give them with law enforcement if it believes a crime has been committed.
-Thankfully, its transparency reports show that it has never done this even after years of requests.

 Location — Privacy-Friendly Romania

-CyberGhost SA is located in Romania.
+CyberGhost is located in Romania.
 This is great for privacy because Romania is not part of the 14 Eyes Alliance (an agreement between Canada, The United States, Australia, New Zealand, Germany, and 9 other countries to share data about their citizens).

 Since Romania isn’t a part of the alliance, CyberGhost has no obligation to store or share information with any government, so your data is safe.